amukherjee1991/amukherjee1991/README.md

 📜 Selected Publications:

-An Examination of the Cryptocurrency Pump-and-Dump Ecosystem (2021) – Cited by 79 🔍
+An Examination of the Cryptocurrency Pump-and-Dump Ecosystem (2021) 🔍

-The Economics of Cryptocurrency Pump-and-Dump Schemes (2019) – Cited by 59 💰
+The Economics of Cryptocurrency Pump-and-Dump Schemes (2019) 💰

-Cryptocurrency Exchange Closure Revisited (2022) – Insights into exchange failures 🚫 HICSS 2025: The Impact of Cryptocurrency Scams on Markets – My latest research 🔗 ✨ What I’m Passionate About:
+Cryptocurrency Exchange Closure Revisited (2022) – Insights into exchange failures 🚫

+HICSS 2025: The Impact of Cryptocurrency Scams on Markets – My latest research 🔗

+✨ What I’m Passionate About:
 I thrive on solving complex problems 🧩 with cross-functional collaboration 🤝, making data actionable 📈, and delivering meaningful insights 🌟.
 I also enjoy bridging the worlds of cybersecurity 🔐 and economics 💰 to make smarter, safer systems.